Alternative Transportation to Work

 Measure 1: Bike Lane Accessibility

-In 2017, 85% of city residents lived a 1/4 of a mile or less from a trail or bike lane.
+As of July 1, 2018, 87% of city residents lived a 1/4 of a mile or less from a trail or bike lane.
 In order to increase alternative modes of transportation, city residents need to have convenient and comfortable access to on-street bike lanes or off-street bike lanes/multi-use trails that are within close proximity to home, work and play.
 Click here for the full interactive map view.